smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 do it using Node.js or Perl.
 The open source modules for plugging into most third-party libraries exist for both languages.

-Most of the time, node.js relies on package.json and local installations.
-Perl depends on system-wide installations of dependencies or libraries/modules.
+Most of the time, Node.js relies on package.json and local installations of modules and Node.js.
+Despite Perl wide availability on most systems, this is something that Perl community tends to encourage with tools like [`perlbrew`](https://perlbrew.pl/), that allows the admin-free installation of Perl and separation of the system `perl` (allowing to have many versions installed). `perlbrew` is very similar to nvm (the Node Version Manager).
+Another interesting tool is Carton, a modules dependency manager, inspired by Ruby's [Bundler](https://bundler.io/) and similar to Node.js `npm`, allowing to track, install, deploy or bundle your applications dependencies.

 ### Perl vs ksh/bash